 - Please don’t put the spikes in a tumble dryer.

 Using a washing machine to clean your spikes can cause the shoes to shrink.
 It can also damage the spike threads.

 How Do I Remove Cross-Country Shoe Spikes?

 You can remove the spikes on the outsole using the spike wrench that comes with the shoe.
-They screw in and out like a regular screw.
+They screw in and out like a regular screws.

 If a spike gets damaged and stuck in the shoe, use a pair of pliers to remove the stubborn spike.
 If they are rusty, spray them with WD-40 before removing them.
 However, if you maintain and look after your spikes properly, they should not rust.

-Try not to walk on concrete or hard surfaces in your spikes, and this can wear down the spikes very quickly – making them hard to remove.
-If you have done this, don’t despair – there is a really cool video showing you how you can remove them.
+Try not to walk on concrete or hard surfaces in your spikes, as this can wear them down very quickly – making them hard to remove.
+If you have done this, don’t despair – there is a fantastic video showing you how to remove them.

 Can My XC Running Spikes Be Use On Track?